 Spanish.
 Another resource to find more families interested in starting or joining a Walking School Bus is the Walk and Roll Wednesdays sign-up form, also in English and in Spanish.

 Bike Trains are another good way to get to school and are best suited for older students who have undergone bicycle safety training.
-Groups can designate an “Engineer” who sets the example for safe bicycling, and a “Caboose” who makes sure no one is left behind.
-Also, helmets and parent waivers should be required before students can participate in a bike train.
-A good resource on bike trains is Metro Atlanta Safe Routes to School Project's Guidelines for Bike Train Engines and Cabooses.
+Helmets and parent waivers should be required before students can participate in a bike train.
+A good resource on bike trains is the Safe Routes to School National Partnership's Tip Sheet for Organizing Bike Trains.

 Kidical Mass is a legal, safe, and fun bike ride for kids and their families.
 The events are family-friendly bike rides through a community and are organized by a school, community group, or other organization.
 The ride can correspond with other family-friendly events or informational opportunities.